hubgit/md-ld/README.md

 ## The Rules of Markdown-LD

-1. References are identifiers in square brackets (`[example]`).
+* References are identifiers in square brackets: `[example]`
-1. Object definitions start with an identifier in square brackets followed by a colon, on a new line with no indentation (`[example]:`)
+* Object definitions start with an identifier in square brackets followed by a colon, on a new line with no indentation: `[example]:`
-1. Properties are each on a new line, indented.
+* Properties are each on a new line, indented.
-1. Values are on a new line, indented twice.
+* Values are on a new line, indented twice.
 Any property can have multiple values.
-1. Nested objects are not allowed.
+* Nested objects are not allowed.
-1. Newlines must be escaped (`\n`).
+* Newlines must be escaped: `\n`
-1. Empty lines should be ignored.
+* Empty lines should be ignored.
-1. Markdown-LD files use UTF-8 encoding.
+* Markdown-LD files use UTF-8 encoding.

 ## Differences from existing formats

-* Unlike YAML and JSON, there’s no need to use special array markup to distinguish between single and multiple values (in Markdown-LD, all properties should have singular names).
+* Unlike YAML and JSON(-LD), there’s no need to use special array markup to distinguish between single and multiple values (in Markdown-LD, all properties should have singular names).
 * Unlike Turtle, there’s no need to use angle brackets or quotes.
 * Unlike Markdown, the definition has more structure than a URL and a title.
 * Unlike JSON, indentation is significant.